thevoodjev/CorruptChain/README.md

 An edge from step A to step B means B consumed A's output.
 CorruptChain finds edges two ways and never treats them as equal:

+- **declared** - B listed A in its `references`.
+The agent is stating outright that it used A. Strong evidence.
+- **inferred** - B did not list A, but A's output value appears verbatim inside B's output.
+Weaker evidence: a coincidence in formatting is possible.

+Every taint path records, hop by hop, whether the edge that carried the taint was declared or inferred, so a reader can weigh the path.